pytesty/pytest-compare/README.md

 [![DOI](https://github.com/pytest-dev/pytest/workflows/test/badge.svg)](https://github.com/IlyaMichlin/pytest-compare/actions?query=workflow%3Atests)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# Watt is it?
+# What is it?
 The `pytest-compare` helps validate method call arguments when testing python code.

 `pytest-compare` is designed to work with [assert methods](https://docs.python.org/3/library/unittest.mock.html#the-mock-class).
 While python native variables can be easily compared, a more complicated structures sometimes do not.
 For example validating a `pd.DataFrame` will raise an exception.
 This is where `pytest-compare` comes in.
 It allows this kind of structures to be easily compared.

 # How to install
-To install `pytest-compare` from PyPi, run the commmand:
+To install `pytest-compare` from PyPi, run the command:

 ```sh
 pip install pytest-compare